AbbasMahdavi021/FoodFeast_FoodOrderingApp/README.md

     User-friendly Interface:
     A streamlined interface that makes it easy for users to browse and order from nearby restaurants.

+    Admin Capabilities: Admin access to a dedicated dashboard for managing users and restaurants, running SQL queries using the built-in console, and more.

     Restaurant Owners:
     Restaurant owners can sign up, add their restaurants,